metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `add_zone` (Boolean) 'addZone' allows availability zone awareness by labelling flows with their source and destination zones.This feature requires the 'topology.kubernetes.io/zone' label to be set on nodes.
+- `add_zone` (Boolean) 'addZone' allows availability zone awareness by labelling flows with their source and destination zones.
+This feature requires the 'topology.kubernetes.io/zone' label to be set on nodes.
-- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the flow processor.This section is aimed mostly for debugging and fine-grained performance optimizations,such as 'GOGC' and 'GOMAXPROCS' env vars.
+- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the flow processor.
+This section is aimed mostly for debugging and fine-grained performance optimizations, such as 'GOGC' and 'GOMAXPROCS' env vars.
 Set these values at your own risk. (see [below for nested schema](#nestedatt--spec--processor--advanced))
 - `cluster_name` (String) 'clusterName' is the name of the cluster to appear in the flows data.
 This is useful in a multi-cluster context.
 When using OpenShift, leave empty to make it automatically determined.
 - `image_pull_policy` (String) 'imagePullPolicy' is the Kubernetes pull policy for the image defined above
-- `kafka_consumer_autoscaler` (Attributes) 'kafkaConsumerAutoscaler' is the spec of a horizontal pod autoscaler to set up for 'flowlogs-pipeline-transformer', which consumes Kafka messages.This setting is ignored when Kafka is disabled. (see [below for nested schema](#nestedatt--spec--processor--kafka_consumer_autoscaler))
+- `kafka_consumer_autoscaler` (Attributes) 'kafkaConsumerAutoscaler' is the spec of a horizontal pod autoscaler to set up for 'flowlogs-pipeline-transformer', which consumes Kafka messages.
+This setting is ignored when Kafka is disabled. (see [below for nested schema](#nestedatt--spec--processor--kafka_consumer_autoscaler))
 - `kafka_consumer_batch_size` (Number) 'kafkaConsumerBatchSize' indicates to the broker the maximum batch size, in bytes, that the consumer accepts.
 Ignored when not using Kafka.
 Default: 10MB.
 - `kafka_consumer_queue_capacity` (Number) 'kafkaConsumerQueueCapacity' defines the capacity of the internal message queue used in the Kafka consumer client.
 Ignored when not using Kafka.
-- `kafka_consumer_replicas` (Number) 'kafkaConsumerReplicas' defines the number of replicas (pods) to start for 'flowlogs-pipeline-transformer', which consumes Kafka messages.This setting is ignored when Kafka is disabled.
+- `kafka_consumer_replicas` (Number) 'kafkaConsumerReplicas' defines the number of replicas (pods) to start for 'flowlogs-pipeline-transformer', which consumes Kafka messages.
+This setting is ignored when Kafka is disabled.
 - `log_level` (String) 'logLevel' of the processor runtime
 - `log_types` (String) 'logTypes' defines the desired record types to generate.
-Possible values are:<br>- 'Flows' (default) to export regular network flows<br>- 'Conversations' to generate events for started conversations, ended conversations as well as periodic 'tick' updates<br>- 'EndedConversations' to generate only ended conversations events<br>- 'All' to generate both network flows and all conversations events<br>
+Possible values are:<br> - 'Flows' (default) to export regular network flows<br> - 'Conversations' to generate events for started conversations, ended conversations as well as periodic 'tick' updates<br> - 'EndedConversations' to generate only ended conversations events<br> - 'All' to generate both network flows and all conversations events<br>
 - `metrics` (Attributes) 'Metrics' define the processor configuration regarding metrics (see [below for nested schema](#nestedatt--spec--processor--metrics))
 - `multi_cluster_deployment` (Boolean) Set 'multiClusterDeployment' to 'true' to enable multi clusters feature.
 This adds 'clusterName' label to flows data
-- `resources` (Attributes) 'resources' are the compute resources required by this container.For more information, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--processor--resources))
+- `resources` (Attributes) 'resources' are the compute resources required by this container.
+For more information, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--processor--resources))
-- `subnet_labels` (Attributes) 'subnetLabels' allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift, which is used to identify cluster external traffic.When a subnet matches the source or destination IP of a flow, a corresponding field is added: 'SrcSubnetLabel' or 'DstSubnetLabel'. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels))
+- `subnet_labels` (Attributes) 'subnetLabels' allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift, which is used to identify cluster external traffic.
+When a subnet matches the source or destination IP of a flow, a corresponding field is added: 'SrcSubnetLabel' or 'DstSubnetLabel'. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels))

 <a id="nestedatt--spec--processor--advanced"></a>
 ### Nested Schema for `spec.processor.advanced`

 Optional:

-- `conversation_end_timeout` (String) 'conversationEndTimeout' is the time to wait after a network flow is received, to consider the conversation ended.This delay is ignored when a FIN packet is collected for TCP flows (see 'conversationTerminatingTimeout' instead).
+- `conversation_end_timeout` (String) 'conversationEndTimeout' is the time to wait after a network flow is received, to consider the conversation ended.
+This delay is ignored when a FIN packet is collected for TCP flows (see 'conversationTerminatingTimeout' instead).
 - `conversation_heartbeat_interval` (String) 'conversationHeartbeatInterval' is the time to wait between 'tick' events of a conversation
 - `conversation_terminating_timeout` (String) 'conversationTerminatingTimeout' is the time to wait from detected FIN flag to end a conversation.
 Only relevant for TCP flows.
 - `drop_unused_fields` (Boolean) 'dropUnusedFields' [deprecated (*)] this setting is not used anymore.
 - `enable_kube_probes` (Boolean) 'enableKubeProbes' is a flag to enable or disable Kubernetes liveness and readiness probes
 - `env` (Map of String) 'env' allows passing custom environment variables to underlying components.
-Useful for passingsome very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
+Useful for passing some very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.
 - `health_port` (Number) 'healthPort' is a collector HTTP port in the Pod that exposes the health check API
-- `port` (Number) Port of the flow collector (host port).By convention, some values are forbidden.
-It must be greater than 1024 and different from4500, 4789 and 6081.
+- `port` (Number) Port of the flow collector (host port).
+By convention, some values are forbidden.
+It must be greater than 1024 and different from 4500, 4789 and 6081.
 - `profile_port` (Number) 'profilePort' allows setting up a Go pprof profiler listening to this port
 - `scheduling` (Attributes) scheduling controls how the pods are scheduled on nodes. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling))